Betta 101

 The research suggests yes, if “small” means under about 2.5 gallons.
 Studies show that bettas in very small containers spend much more time sitting still and show stress behaviors like hovering motionless or swimming in repetitive circles.
 The myth that bettas are fine in tiny setups comes from the fact that they can breathe air from the surface and survive in low-oxygen water.
 But surviving isn’t the same as thriving.
 Bettas in properly sized tanks swim actively, explore, and forage in ways that just don’t happen in a cup or small bowl.

-If a 3-gallon tank is what you have now, it can be made workable with heat, filtration, and a thoughtful setup.
-But for most keepers, a 5-gallon tank or larger is the more practical choice because it offers greater stability, more room for enrichment, and a wider margin for error.
+If a 3-gallon tank is what you have now, you can make it workable with a heater, a gentle filter, and a consistent maintenance routine.
+But for most keepers, 5 gallons or larger is the more practical choice: more stability, more room for enrichment, and a wider margin for error.

 A 1-gallon tank is not a good long-term setup for a betta.
 At that size, there is very little room for swimming, enrichment, or stable water conditions, and problems like waste buildup can develop quickly.